The most mysterious place in every US state

 Illinois: Cahokia Mounds, Collinsville

-Recognised by UNESCO as the largest pre-Columbian settlement north of Mexico, the Cahokia Mounds are all that remains of North America’s first major city.
-At its peak, Cahokia rivalled London for size and was home to some 20,000 Indigenous American peoples before becoming mysteriously deserted by 1350.
-War, disease and European colonisation have all been discounted as potential causes for the city’s abandonment, and stories of Cahokia are even absent from Native American folklore and oral tradition.
+Recognized by UNESCO as the largest pre-Columbian settlement north of Mexico, the Cahokia Mounds are all that remains of North America’s first major city.
+At its peak, Cahokia rivaled London for size and was home to some 20,000 Indigenous American peoples before becoming mysteriously deserted by 1350.
+War, disease, and European colonization have all been discounted as potential causes for the city’s abandonment, and stories of Cahokia are even absent from Native American folklore and oral tradition.
 So what could possibly have happened here that led to the city being erased from living memory?

 Indiana: Stepp Cemetery, Bloomington